 An exceptionally mature, talented child actor of the 1970s who made the transition to adult stardom, Jodie Foster gave perhaps one of filmdom's most memorable breakthrough roles in "Taxi Driver" (1976), playing an 11-year-old prostitute who is the beneficiary of a deranged vigilante's (Robert De Niro) unique form of vengeance.
 Initially managed by her divorced mother, Brandy, the young Foster was the family's principal breadwinner after becoming a star.
-She gradually took control of her own career, however, meticulously shaping her development through a careful selection of projects and expert tailoring of her public image, which took a hit by proxy, when she was inexplicably linked to would-be-assassin John Hinkley, Jr. after he attempted to kill President Ronald Reagan in 1981.
+She gradually took control of her own career, however, meticulously shaping her development through a careful selection of projects and expert tailoring of her public image.
 Her rise from child star in "Freaky Friday" (1976) to Oscar-winning actor in "The Silence of the Lambs" (1991) to feature film director with "Little Man Tate" (1991) appeared unprecedented in its smooth transition each decade.
 Starring roles in the sci-fi drama "Contact" (1997), the contained thriller "Panic Room" (2002) and the heist flick "Inside Man" (2006) only enhanced her prestige.
 Foster received acclaim and several award nominations for her performance as a victim of urban violence in "The Brave One" (2007) and directed a down-and-out Mel Gibson in "The Beaver" (2011), all of which confirmed the fact that Foster was one of Hollywood's few female talents to achieve a high level of success in almost all facets of the business.

 Born on Nov.
 19, 1962 in Los Angeles, Foster began life in a broken household.
 Her father, Lucius, left the family when her mother, Evelyn (a.k.a.
 Brandy), was roughly three months pregnant.
 With the fervent support of her mother, Foster began her acting career at three years old with commercials; most notably baring her buns in a classic ad for Coppertone.
 In 1969, she made her television debut on an episode of "Mayberry R.F.D."
 (CBS, 1968-1971), then had her first feature-length role in the made-for-TV movie "Menace on the Mountain" (1970).
 Several inauspicious, though regular appearances in guest spots on series TV and in several features for Disney, including "One Little Indian" (1973), were followed by a small role in "Alice Doesn't Live Here Anymore" (1974), her first and lesser-known collaboration with director Martin Scorsese.
 Two years later, she left an indelible impression with her controversial performance in "Taxi Driver" as the teenage prostitute who inspires Robert De Niro's deranged personal crusade.
 She was nominated for her first Academy Award at age 14.